t1/pdap/README.md

 If you have a dependency that is not allowed, it will report it as a compilation error;
 and if you have allowed a dependency that is not used, it will report it as a warning.

-You will be warned about packages without a `@DependsOn` annotation, but they won't be checked at all, which allows for a step-by-step introduction of dependency checking (and you *will* find violations ;)
+You will be warned about packages without a `@AllowDependenciesOn` annotation, but they won't be checked at all, which allows for a step-by-step introduction of dependency checking (and you *will* find violations ;)

-You can also add `@DependsOn` annotations to super packages: they will be merged with sub package annotations.
+You can also add `@AllowDependenciesOn` annotations to super packages: they will be merged with sub package annotations.
 This allows you to declare generally allowed dependencies only once.

 Please note that using an annotation does not create a strong dependency: